 For thousands of years, physical objects have been used to represent data – like using pebbles to account for votes in ancient Greece.
 Such representations, especially newly computer-supported ones, became the focus of an emerging field called data physicalization.

-As part of my master’s in interaction design, I explored how data physicalization and tangible and embodied interaction could be combined.
+As part of my master’s in interaction design, I explored how data physicalization and tangible interaction could be combined.
 More specifically, I studied how an object might convey data not through its shape, but only through our interaction with it.

 I proposed a tangible and embodied artifact (a shovel equipped with orientation sensors) that could be used by visitors of Earth sciences museums.